-- The principle of nonmaleficence is captured by the Latin maxim, primum non nocere: "above all, do no harm." - Non-maleficence states that a medical practitioner has a duty to do no harm or allow harm to be caused to a patient through neglect. - is the sister to beneficence and is often considered as an inseparable pillar of ethics. - Non-maleficence differs from beneficence in that it acts as a threshold for treatment.
-If a treatment causes more harm than good, then it should not be considered.
-This contrasts with beneficence, where we consider all valid treatment options and then rank them in order of preference.
+- The principle of nonmaleficence is captured by the Latin maxim, primum non nocere: "above all, do no harm." - Non-maleficence states that a medical practitioner has a duty to do no harm or allow harm to be caused to a patient through neglect. - Is the sister to beneficence and is often considered as an inseparable pillar of ethics. - Non-maleficence differs from beneficence in that beneficence is considered as the positive attitude while non maleficence is the negative one.